tom-berend/jsxgraph-wrapper-typescript/README.md

 This approach is different from providing descriptions with a d.ts file.
 The wrapper adds a thin layer on top of JSXGraph, typically 2-3 lines per call.

-Happily, you can use the wrapper in plain HTML script tags.

 The design goals were
 1) to maximize navigation, scaffolding, syntax checking, and discovery using VSCode